ticky/dotfiles/readme.md

 * `cip`: outputs a single IP address for the current system (last line of `ipls` output), usually the one you want - useful for scripts
 * `cl`: shortcut to `clear`
 * `fl`: shortcut to show the Adobe Flash debug log (OS X Only)
+* `ipls`: outputs a list of local IP addresses for the current system (works for both Linux and OS X)
 * `mkcd`: make a directory and move into it immediately
 * `platformbindir`: outputs the current platform's platform-specific `bin` directory
 * `profile`, `p`: utility for updating, editing, installing and loading dotfiles